 Securing the Terraform host is crucial because:

 Setting and securing the Terraform host manually is complex and time-consuming.
-Additional costs may be involved with securing the host, such as investing in security software, hiring security professionals, addressing newly identified vulnerabilities, etc. Any failure to secure the host leads to data loss, security breaches, and compliance violations.
+Additional costs may be involved, such as investing in security software, hiring security professionals, addressing newly identified vulnerabilities, etc. Failure to secure the host leads to data loss, security breaches, and compliance violations.

 File encryption is an effective technique to store and manage access keys and secrets.
 Terraform users can use this technique to encrypt sensitive information stored in the config and state files.
 This technique relies on:

-2. Storing the cipher text in a file.
+- Storing the cipher text in a file

-3. Checking that file into the version control.
+- Checking that file into the version control

-The most common solution is to store the keys in a key service provided by any cloud provider like Azure Key Vault, AWS KMS, and GCP KMS.
+The most common solution is to store the keys in a key service provided by a cloud provider such as Azure Key Vault, AWS KMS, or Google Cloud KMS.

-These key services solve the “kick the can down the road” problem by relying on human memory: in this case, our ability to memorize a password that gives us access to our cloud provider (or perhaps we store that password in a password manager and memorize the password to that instead).
+These key services avoid putting off the issue until later by relying on human memory: in this case, our ability to memorize a password that gives us access to our cloud provider (or perhaps we store that password in a password manager and memorize the password to that instead).

-AWS KMS is the key management service from Amazon that encrypts sensitive data stored in terraform config and state files.
+AWS KMS is Amazon’s key management service that encrypts sensitive data stored in Terraform config and state files.
 To implement AWS KMS in the RDS database example discussed previously, create a file with credentials as content in key-value format.

 username: username